ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### Security controls provided by the CloudSystem

-* All in scope servers are provided by Microsoft and secured in line with the controls outlined in the Microsoft Office 365 and Azure IRAP Assessments.
+* All in scope servers are provided by Microsoft and secured in line with the controls outlined in the Microsoft 365 and Azure IRAP Assessments.

 #### Residual controls to be addressed by the Agency